 Commuting time is generally not considered work time for most employers.
 Some companies may have a commuting policy which would cover driving to and from one place in a work day.

-Various studies show the ideal commute is between 15-20 minutes.
+Various studies show the ideal commute is between 15 and 20 minutes.
 Some commuters use the time to transition between work and home, be productive, or enjoy some time to themselves before getting home.